wren-lang/wren/doc/site/embedding/slots-and-handles.markdown

 ### Writing slots

-Once you have some slots, you can store data in them using a number of functions all named `wrenSetSlot<type>()` where `<type>` is the kind of data.
+Once you have some slots, you store data in them using a number of functions all named `wrenSetSlot<type>()` where `<type>` is the kind of data.
 We'll start with the simple ones:

     :::c
     void wrenSetSlotBool(WrenVM* vm, int slot, bool value);